January 14th is the birthday of one of my heroes.

 Pre-pandemic, when people asked me “so what do you do professionally?” my answer went something like this: “I run a small manufacturing company that produces commercial grade electric heaters which we sell mostly to pest control, property management companies and large housing communities.”

-My answer today is closer to this: “I spend most of my days speaking with tenants or homeowners who want to know if they can kill bed bugs in their homes or rental properties.
+My answer today is closer to this: “I spend most of my days speaking with tenants or homeowners who want to know if they can kill bed bugs in their own homes or short term vacation properties like VRBO and Airbnb or rentals.
 Many of them are at their wits end and I need to take as much time as needed to sympathetically listen to their stories about suffering with bed bugs and try to calm them down so they can take the next step in getting their lives back to normal.”

 The stories I am hearing from these customers jive with what I read in the previously mentioned article, primarily that “multiple researchers have documented the connection between bed bugs, emotional trauma and lingering mental health issues.
 In some cases, side effects like severe anxiety, insomnia, difficulty concentrating, obsessiveness, and hyper vigilance (to keep the bugs away) are severe enough to mimic post traumatic stress disorder or PTSD.”